Rakeela/dragora-notes/collapse-type-suggestions.md

 Orbital Bombardment (Stock.
 Crowding penalty.)
 9 Special features:
 AI overseers

+Sixteenth Suggestion:  (Incomplete)
+Hyperspace Negation
+Although this territory is accessible only through a damaged gate, hyperspace in its region is very much intent.
+Feverish hyperspace fluctuations have done more than merely damaging forward planning in this area; the corresponding realspace of this territory is substantially indeterminate and confusing.
+Challenges:
+Melange File (One of the less safe narcoalgorithmic cognitive adjustment nanotechnologies is permanently 'in vogue' in this district.
+Known as a melange file, it renews the hedonic treadmill via partial personality overwrite.
+Overuse of melange files leads to on-going personality drift, scrambling galactic society's ability to give these people permanent roles in a larger culture.
+Influence penalty.)
+1
+Existential Dissociation (These people don't believe in their own existence.
+Local culture asserts with the force of consensus that the entirety of this planet is just a single emanation of a probabilistic pattern with billions of individual-like facets.
+The effect that this has on individual psychology is not positive, as the resulting individuals are very bad at pursuing their own interests, and get very chaotic when their interests are poorly served as a result.
+Happiness penalty.)
+2
+Malignant Hyperconnection (A hyperspace link of alien design has been woven between the minds of the people across this system, spreading the awareness of unhappiness from person to person across much larger distances than anyone can do anything about.
+Although the people here try harder than most to keep each other happy, misery is far more inescapable.
+Happiness penalty.)
+3
+Glimpse Culture (This district's preferred mode of cultural output is to produce miniature representations quickly and then abandon them, rather than to develop large products in detail and then maintain them over time.
+Whie there are certainly fans of this style to give it a market, the accessibility of the style has fueled a populist disdain for cultural specialization and a local antipathy to funding larger cultural works.
+Cultural specialization penalty.)
+4
+Psuedostatisticians (Recreational corruption dominates the culture of this planet, and attempts to prove statistical reality are actively oppressed, sometimes even violently.
+The resulting uncertainties magnify all verification expenses, entrenching the problems that 'subversive' anti-bureaucratic activists are trying to oppose.
+Bureaucratic penalty.)
+5
+(4 Unset)
+Special features:
+Any

 ---
 I may want to start adding cure-tech proposals to each of these.
 For instance, my intent with Anti-Statisticians is that it would be cured with Distributed Thought, representing that the public can cure the AI chaos problem by learning to re-interpret the investment market from first principles rather than remaining bound to mistaken prior understandings.
 This practice of falling back gently upon the underutilized minds so that their understanding helps society develop is very much the kind of thing that I imagine the Old Imperials taking pleasure in.